zephir-lang/zephir-docs/en/functions.rst

         }
     }

-You can call also functions that are expected to exist in the PHP userland but they aren't built-in with PHP:
+You can also call functions that are expected to exist in the PHP userland but aren't built in to PHP:

 .. code-block:: zephir